-- Listen to daily weather reports, and be on alert for winter advisories and freezing temperatures.
+- Listen to daily weather reports.
+Be on alert for winter advisories and freezing temperatures.
 Any temperature under 0 degrees Celsius could lead to frozen pipes.

-- During severe cold, keep exterior doors to unheated spaces, like garages, closed so the cold has a harder time getting in.
+- Keep exterior doors to unheated spaces, like garages, closed during severe cold.
+That way the cold has a harder time getting in.

 - If kitchen, bathroom, or laundry room sink pipes are located near exterior walls, leave cabinet doors open so warm air can circulate around them.
 Also consider using a fan to help circulate warmer air around them.

-- If you’re really concerned freezing may occur, turn taps on to a very slow drip during extreme cold snaps to help prevent water from freezing and to relieve pressure if some water does freeze.
-Ensure that someone is home or that a water leak sensor is installed if you choose to do this as faucets should not be left open and unattended.
+- Turn taps on to a very slow drip during extreme cold snaps.
+This will help to prevent water from freezing and to relieve pressure if some water does freeze.
+Ensure that someone is home or that a water leak sensor is installed if you choose to do this as faucets should not be left open and unattended!

 - Check your pipes by turning on the faucet (both hot and cold).
 If only a trickle of water comes out, or none at all, you may have a frozen pipe.
 The source of the freeze is most likely near an exterior wall or where the main water supply enters your home.

-- Heat up the pipe (beginning at the faucet and working toward the frozen section) using a blow dryer, or by wrapping the pipe with towels soaked in hot water.
+- If your pipes are indeed frozen, use a blow dryer or wrap the pipe with towels soaked in hot water.
 Never use an open flame torch to heat a pipe up.